 "This stays only between us, we are having a second stage at the Supreme Court again after the ellipse.
 POTUS is going to have us march there/the Capitol," Kremer wrote.
 "It cannot get out about the second stage because people will try and set up another and Sabotage it.
 It can also not get out about the march because I will be in trouble with the national park service and all the agencies but POTUS is going to just call for it 'unexpectedly.'"

 Trump also planned on joining them, officials testified.
-Hutchinson said a Secret Service official told her of a physical altercation in the presidential vehicle when Trump was told he could not go and tried to grab the steering wheel.
+Hutchinson testified top Secret Service official and White House deputy chief of operations Tony Ornato told her of a physical altercation inside the presidential vehicle when Trump was told he could not go and tried to grab the steering wheel.

 How close the mob got to Pence